Hamilton Institute at Wheeler

 The Hamilton Institute was founded to widen the reach of The Hamilton School’s impact across the broader Rhode Island and New England communities.
 The Hamilton Institute has a three-fold mission:

-- To spread awareness and expertise about language-based learning differences and teaching children who are diagnosed with them.
+- To spread awareness and expertise about language-based learning differences and teach children who are diagnosed with them.
 Locally, administrators from The Hamilton Institute and faculty from The Hamilton School collaborate with schools interested in expanding services for students with language-based learning differences.

 Read Profiles of Hamilton School Alumni

-The Hamilton Institute Newsletter
+Support the Hamilton Institute

 Programs and resources led by the Hamilton Institute at Wheeler are supported, in part, by external grants and the personal philanthropy of Hamilton School families.